robinbb/blog/src/hugo/content/blog/wfh-essentials-cheat-sheet.md

 - Preference for asynchronous communication
 - A clear way to submit deliverables

-In the case of software, companies must make a definitive choice of which to use and to communicate that choice clearly to employees.
+In the case of software tools, companies must make a definitive choice of which to use and must communicate that choice clearly to employees.